IE 11 is not supported. For an optimal experience visit our site on another browser.

 Dimensions: 46” (L) x 26” (W) x 64.2” (H) | Weight capacity: 300 lbs | Stride Length: 16” | Resistance: Magnetic | Built-in monitor: Yes | Membership: One year JRNY membership included | Warranty: Two years frame and parts, 90 days labor

-Moxham recommended Octane for a professional, gym-quality feel that “has the best experience for resembling running.”
-He highlighted the brand’s “Real Running Motion” as the key differentiator that “does a great job in providing a running experience with very little impact to the joint.”
+Zachary Moxham, a certified personal trainer at Physical Equilibrium in New York City, recommends this Octane model for a professional, gym-quality feel that “has the best experience for resembling running.”
+He highlights the brand’s “real running motion” as the key differentiator that “does a great job in providing a running experience with very little impact to the joint.”
+The Q37Xi is also one of Octane’s best-selling models, and includes a detailed built-in screen, multiple hand holds, and options for cross-training, interval programs and more.

 Dimensions: 65” (L) x 30” (W) | Weight capacity: 300 lbs | Stride Length: 20.5” | Resistance: Magnetic | Built-in monitor: Yes | Membership: N/A | Warranty: Lifetime frame, five years parts, one year labor

-As recommended in our guide to under-desk ellipticals, the Cubii JR2 is a top-rated mini elliptical for use when sitting at a desk.
-Its small size and light weight are its biggest strength: it can fit almost anywhere, and can easily be moved.
+As recommended in our guide to under-desk ellipticals, the Cubii JR1 is a top-rated mini elliptical for use when sitting at a desk.
+Its small size and light weight are its biggest strength: it can fit almost anywhere, and be easily moved.
 It offers eight levels of resistance, and tracks basic stats on the built-in LCD monitor.

 How to shop for an elliptical

-When shopping for an elliptical, Moxham suggested trying out as many as you can before making a purchase.
-“Take a tour of your local gym and try out as many as they have,” he said.
+When shopping for an elliptical, Moxham suggests trying out as many as you can before making a purchase.
+“Take a tour of your local gym and try out as many as they have,” he says.
 “Unlike stationary bikes and treadmills, each elliptical has its own unique swing to it.
 Some feel like your natural running pattern and others feel like you’re gliding.”
-Making sure your elliptical feels right for you should be your first and top priority.
+Ensuring your elliptical feels right for you should be your first and top priority.

 Outside of feel, here are a few other, more technical features to be aware of.